braze-inc/braze-docs/_docs/_developer_guide/platform_wide/getting_started/data_overview.md

 | Check if the purchase occurred **exactly X (Max = 50) number of times** | **EXACTLY** | in the past **Y Days (Y = 1,3,7,14,21,30)** |
 {: .reset-td-br-1 .reset-td-br-2 .reset-td-br-3}

->  If you would like to segment on the number of times a specific purchase has occurred, you should also record that purchase individually as an [incrementing custom attribute](#numbers-integers).
+>  If you would like to segment on the number of times a specific purchase has occurred, you should also record that purchase individually as an [incrementing custom attribute][9].

 {% alert tip %}
 Purchase events are generally logged at the product level, however order name or category can be used in place of `product_id`.